Catch Mega Tyranitar, Shiny Tapu Koko, And More In Latest ‘Pokemon Sun’ And ‘Pokemon Moon’ Events

 Mega Evolutions: Mega Banette, Mega Blaziken, Mega Camerupt, Mega Sceptile, and Mega Swampert

+Getting all the Pokemon to actually Mega Evolve them might prove to be challenging, considering many of the above Pokemon aren’t even found in Pokemon Sun or Moon.
+You may have to trade to get the elusive monsters, or catch them in previous games like Pokemon Omega Ruby and Pokemon Alpha Sapphire.
+Once caught, they can be transferred into Sun or Moon using the Pokemon Bank service (which costs $4.99 for an annual subscription).

 Another free Pokemon giveaway is also happening right now.
 Players can add the Shiny Tapu Koko to their Pokemon Sun and Pokemon Moon games by following a similar process as outlined above.
 When you get to Step 2, continue to choose “Receive Gift.”
 Instead of using a code, select the “via Internet” option.
-Say “Yes” to connect to the Internet, and the Shiny Pokemon will be transferred to your game.
+Say “Yes” to connect to the internet, and the Shiny Pokemon will be transferred to your game.
 It can be added to your party by picking it up from the delivery person at any Pokemon Center.

 To check out Shiny Tapu Koko in battle, see the trailer video below.